rerobots/hardshare/doc/pages/install.md

 Many consumer "desktop" and "laptop" computers have the `x86_64` architecture, so the corresponding image is instead `rerobots/hs-generic:x86_64-latest`.

-Images in this registry are defined by Dockerfiles `under the directory robots/ of the sourcetree`_.
+Images in this registry are defined by Dockerfiles [under the directory devices/ of the sourcetree](https://github.com/rerobots/hardshare/tree/master/devices).
 To build the image from source files, use the command given in the comments of the Dockerfile.
 For example,

 ```bash